Vorarlberg: Winter

 The ski resorts Silvretta Montafon and Ski Arlberg (which is partly located in Tyrol) are the two largest ski areas in Vorarlberg.
 Ski Arlberg is the largest connected ski area in Austria since the season of 2016/17.
-It offers 305 km of slopes and 111 lifts.
+It has 305 km of slopes and 111 lifts.
 It includes Lech, Zürs, Oberlech, Warth, Schröcken, Stuben and the Tyrolean municipalities of St. Anton and St. Christoph.